mirisuzanne/miriamsuzanne/content/writing/scripts/10myths.rst

 summary: |
   An adaptation of Riding SideSaddle*, by Buntport Theater, Teacup Gorilla, and myself.

-  Following a group of friends that resist order, category and completion, this play weaves myth and storytelling with every day rituals.
-  It is about people deeply in love, suffering loss, celebrating strangeness, all while they pluck their eyebrows.
-  Oh, and the whole thing is jammed in a little bathroom, complete with a three-piece band squeezed into the tub.

 Script: 10 Myths on the Proper Application of Beauty Products